cs3216/cs3216.github.io/assignments/facebook.md

 platform; there are valuable lessons to be learnt on project and risk management, which are highly applicable to projects outside school!

-With that out of the way, let’s begin...
+With that out of the way, let's begin...

 <div class="box">
   <strong>Reminder</strong>: Please read the entire assignment before starting.